TizianoCitro/sudoku-p2p/README.md

 It allows users to create a new Sudoku game by providing a name for it, in a way that the name has to be unique.
 If it is not, then users won't be able to create the game.

-From the menu, we can digit `1` and then enter the name they want for their game - `SUDOKU` in our case, thus they can create a new Sudoku game as following:
+From the menu, we can digit `1` and then enter the name we want for our game - `SUDOKU` in our case, thus we can create a new Sudoku game as following:

 <img src="media/GenerateNewSudoku.png">

-As you can see, the grid has some `X`, there is where you want to put your number, On how to do that, we will get there in a little while.
+As you can see, the grid has some `X`, this is where you want to put your number.
+On how to do that, we will get there in a little while.
 We have yet to join the game we have just created.
+So, let's do it next.

 ### Join
-It allows users to join an already existing game by preventing them from joining a game that does not exist or a game that they have not joined already.
+It allows users to join an already existing game by preventing them from joining a game that does not exist, that they have already joined or a game that they have not joined yet.

-Let's try by joining the game we created just before.
+Let's try by joining the game we have created just before.
 To do so, we can digit `2` and then enter the name of the game we want to join.
 That's not all, at this point we have to enter the nickname we want to join the game with.

 <img src="media/Join.png">